Speaking Style Conversion in the Waveform Domain Using Discrete Self-Supervised Units: Introduction

 \section{Introduction}

-Imagine a famous catchphrase of your favourite television character spoken in their voice, but uncharacteristically fast, while atypically emphasising the end.
+Imagine hearing a famous catchphrase of your favourite television character spoken in their voice, but uncharacteristically fast, while atypically emphasising the end.
 This would immediately raise suspicion that something is ``wrong''.
-As humans we often learn to recognise familiar people and voices, not only by their voice texture (timbre), but also by their typical speaking style~\cite{williams1965effects}.
-Therefore, a true Voice Conversion (VC) method should consider both voice texture together with speaking style (rhythm, F0, etc.).
-See Figure~\ref{fig:ssc_overview} for a visual description.
+As humans we learn to recognise familiar people and voices, not only by their voice texture (timbre), but also by their typical speaking style~\cite{williams1965effects}.
+Therefore, a true VC method should convert both voice texture and speaking style (rhythm, F0, etc.).
+Figure~\ref{fig:ssc_overview} describes this visually.

-Traditional VC methods were mainly focused on changing the timbre of the source speaker while leaving the speaking style unchanged~\cite{stylianou1998continuous, kain1998spectral, nakashika2013voice, chou2019one, huang2021any}.
+Traditional VC methods mainly focused on changing the timbre of a given speaker while leaving the speaking style unchanged~\cite{stylianou1998continuous, kain1998spectral, nakashika2013voice, chou2019one, huang2021any}.
 Recent methods propose to additionally convert speaking style~\cite{qian2020unsupervised, chen2022controlvc, qian2021global, kuhlmann2022investigation}.
-However, these were mainly based on a single target utterance which does not fully capture speaker characteristics.
-Unlike the proposed method these methods use continuous speech representations.
-Another line of work considers the usage of text transcriptions, and shows the potential benefit to VC~\cite{kim2022assem}.
-However, this limits the application to high resource, written languages (as opposed to oral-only languages).
+However, these mainly use only a single target utterance which does not fully capture speaker prosody.

+Another line of work uses text transcription supervision and shows the potential benefit to VC~\cite{kim2022assem, liu2021any}.
+However, this limits the application to high resource languages and requires large scale data labelling.